Chapter 34

 Chapter Explanation

 The Great Dao flows and never stagnates.
 It cannot be grasped by clinging to one side, whether left or right.
 The myriad beings all depend on Dao to live and grow, and Dao does not refuse them.
-When the work of bringing beings to life is accomplished, it does not claim merit over beings.
+When the work of bringing beings to life is accomplished, it does not claim credit for what it has done.
 It loves and nourishes all things, yet does not act as their master.
-From the perspective of its being ever without desire — formless, soundless — one might name it "small."
+Ever without desire — formless, soundless — one might call it "small."
 After the myriad beings have been born and transformed, they all return to it, and still it does not consider itself their master.
-From its capacity to receive all things in its emptiness, one might name it "great."
+From its capacity to receive all things in its emptiness, one might call it "great."
 For this reason, the Sage never considers himself great — and therefore achieves a greatness that is boundless, extending beyond all limits.

 Discourse

-From ancient times, all those fond of warfare have relied upon nothing other than two things: cleverness and strength.
-With cleverness one can size up the enemy with divine precision; with strength one can win a hundred battles out of a hundred.
-What they covet is nothing other than a rich state and vast territory, lasting forever.
+From ancient times, all who were fond of warfare relied upon nothing other than two things: cleverness and strength.
+With cleverness one can size up the enemy with uncanny precision; with strength one can win a hundred battles out of a hundred.
+What they covet is nothing more than a rich state and vast territory, lasting forever.
 All of this has already been demolished in the preceding chapters.
 This chapter further demolishes the ambition of swallowing others and aggrandizing oneself.

 In all the universe, nothing is as great — without exterior boundary — as Dao.
-Dao gives life to all things and still does not act as their master.
+Dao gives life to all things and still does not lord over them.
 That is how it achieves its greatness.

 In former times, the sage-rulers of our nation — Tang of Shang, Kings Wen and Wu of Zhou — learned this very method and, from small states, came to possess all under Heaven.
 Because they loved the people, the people were grateful.
 Love one person, and that person is grateful.
 Love all under Heaven, and all under Heaven submits — and one becomes the true king.
 One does not seek greatness, yet greatness comes of itself.